m-e-w/steam_bi/README.md

 # Project Structure

 ## docs
-- All documentation not included within this README is located here
+- All documentation not included directly within this README is located here
-- At the moment, all that is there is the changelog but we may add additional resources over time

 ## res
 - All static resources are located here.
 Examples include: